JamesLinus/simple2d/README.md

 - [`testcard.c`](test/testcard.c) — A graphical card, similar to [TV test cards](https://en.wikipedia.org/wiki/Test_card), with the goal of ensuring visuals and inputs are working properly.
 - [`audio.c`](test/audio.c) — Tests audio functions with various file formats interpreted as sound samples and music.
 - [`controller.c`](test/controller.c) — Provides visual and numeric feedback of controller input.
+- [`triangle-ios-tvos.c`](test/triangle-ios-tvos.c) — A modified `triangle.c` designed for iOS and tvOS devices.
+Open an iOS simulator and run `make ios`, or open a tvOS simulator and run `make tvos`, to build and launch the program.

 ### Building and running tests